brianfu/SAGA-Bench/README.md

 #

-This repository contains code, scripts, and user instructions related to the following [ISPASS 2020](https://ispass.org/ispass2020/) paper:
+This repository orginally contained code, scripts, and user instructions related to the following [ISPASS 2020](https://ispass.org/ispass2020/) paper:

 > **A. Basak, J. Lin, R. Lorica, X. Xie, Z. Chishti, A. Alameldeen, and Y. Xie, *SAGA-Bench: Software and Hardware Characterization of Streaming Graph Analytics Workloads***

 **SAGA-Bench** is a C++ benchmark for **S**tre**A**ming **G**raph **A**nalytics containing a collection of data structures and compute models on the same platform for a fair and systematic study.
 SAGA-Bench simultaneously provides 1) a common platform for performance analysis studies of software techniques and 2) a benchmark for architecture studies.
 SAGA-Bench implements runtime profiling, as well as hardware analysis via [Intel Processor Counter Monitor (PCM)](https://github.com/opcm/pcm).

+This version of **SAGA-Bench** has been modified to support some algorithms (BFS, PR and MC) using Adjacency List to run on CUDA.

 ## Components of SAGA-Bench
 Please refer to the paper for a detailed description of each component.
 1. **Data Structures**:
      + Adjacency List (shared style multithreading)
      + Adjacency List (chunked style multithreading)
+     + Adjacency List (CUDA)
      + Stinger
      + Degree-Aware Hashing
 2. **Compute Models**: